GlueDigital/universal-scripts/docs/deploying.md

 - Configure your web server to serve the `build/client` folder, and reply to all unknown routes with the index.htm file.

 The generated code will compensate for the missing initial state and DOM nodes, and the page will work.

+### Subdirectory

+The build system allows configuring a build (or watch mode) to run inside a subdirectory.
+Just set the ENV var `SUBDIRECTORY` to the absolute path of the app subdirectory (ie: `/client/`).
+Relative URLs are unsupported, as they would change meaning depending on which route gets loaded.